 Certainly.
 You are still considered a first-year student.

 May I apply if I am an international student?

 Yes, absolutely.
 The Caldwell Fellows are a highly diverse community and we welcome students of all backgrounds, nationalities, ethnicities, and orientations.
 A respect for diversity and openness to learning from other points of view is one of the hallmarks of the Caldwell Fellows community.

 May I apply if I already have another NC State scholarship?

 Caldwell selection is based on a student’s fit to the program ideals and their commitment to participation in the full curriculum of the Caldwell program.
-Students are discouraged from applying who are already enrolled in one of NC State’s scholarship programs with a full menu of programs as well as funds for tuition and experiential learning support.
+Students who already receive a scholarship from Park, Goodnight, or Shelton are not eligible to apply.

-A candidate whose tuition is funded from another NC State scholarship source but without program or experiential learning components is welcome to apply.
-If selected, these candidates cannot receive tuition funds but are eligible for all other components of the Caldwell program.
+A candidate whose tuition is funded from another NC State scholarship source but without program or experiential learning components may apply.
+If selected, these candidates cannot receive tuition funds from Caldwell but are eligible for all other components of the Caldwell program.
 Any students with a high level of commitments already set for their undergraduate plan should carefully consider whether they can meet the expectations of the Caldwell Fellowship; our reviewers will be asking these same questions.